LevIgnatev/galaxy_morphology/lab_notes.md

 Cleaned the repo, biggest change: removal of hardcoded Windows paths in favour of 'Path's from pathlib (mainly for reproducibility).
 Minor improvements to the notebooks.

+## 2025-11-12
+Trained the classifier and the captioner on the full datasets using cloud GPUs from runpod.
+Probably the hardest task to date.
+At least I learned some CLI commands.
+Saved the weights to checkpoints.
+Fixed the app and the scripts.